bacalhau-project/docs.bacalhau.org/docs/examples/data-ingestion/s3-to-ipfs/index.md

     - `-- /bin/bash -c 'python3 extract.py https://noaa-goes16.s3.amazonaws.com/  /inputs'`: Executing the scrapper script

-Since the script extracts the path of the file in the bucket, we need to add the URL as a prefix to the path `https://noaa-goes16.s3.amazonaws.com/`  then provide the path where the XML document tree of the URL is mounted which is `/inputs`
+The command above extracts the path of the file in the bucket, we added the URL as a prefix to the path `https://noaa-goes16.s3.amazonaws.com/`  then provided the path where the XML document tree of the URL is mounted which is `/inputs`

 :::note
 There are certain limitations to this step, as this only works with datasets that are publicly accessible and don't require an AWS account or pay to use buckets and possibly only limited to first 1000 URLs.